-Milk has completed production on Philip K. Dick’s Electric Dreams, Channel 4/Left Bank/Sony’s sci-fi anthology series of ten epic, ambitious and moving standalone episodes.
+Milk created a range of visual effects for Philip K. Dick’s Electric Dreams, Channel 4/Left Bank/Sony’s sci-fi anthology series of ten epic, ambitious and moving standalone episodes.
 Each is set in a different and unique world – some of which lie in the far reaches of the universe and time, and others which are much, much closer to home.

 Each episode is inspired by one of Philip K. Dick’s renowned short stories and has been adapted by an exciting list of leading British and American writers and directors.
 The series also features an all-star cast who head up this thrilling, audacious and emotional journey into the far reaches of imagination.

 The series premiered on Channel 4 on Sunday September 17, 2017.